Cost of travel in Tanzania

 Money-saving tips to visit Tanzania on a budget

-It’s easy to spend thousands of dollars when travelling to Tanzania– but did you know that Tanzania is easy to visit on a budget as well?
+It’s easy to spend thousands of dollars when travelling to Tanzania.
+But did you know that the country is easy to visit on a budget as well?
 With some planning and preparation, you can have a fun and comfortable road trip while limiting your spending.
 Here are our top money-saving tips for visiting Tanzania on a budget.

 Budget tip #1.
 Go camping in Tanzania